kube-rs/kube/CONTRIBUTING.md

 - use unit tests in `kube-core`
 - use unit tests in `kube-client` (and in rare cases integration tests)
-- use unit tests in `kube-runtime` (and occassionally integration tests)
+- use unit tests in `kube-runtime` (and occasionally integration tests)
 - use e2e tests when testing differences between in-cluster and local configuration

 ## Support